kosh3n/kottans-frontend/README.md

 4. CSS Grid Layout

 I worked with grid only once when I was using bootstrap, so this videos were new to me.
 I like order and grid-template-columns, but I don't think I quite understood fr.
+For now I found flex more... flexible and useful than grid.

 ---